AnthonyWeathersby99/Capstone-Project-MOFIT/README.md

 - Only Cal State Fullerton Email addresses currently have access to the drive link
 - Download the Latest APK file available
 - Install on your local device
+- Note: Older devices may experience issues with their user information loading properly and their camera framerate being low.

 ## Setup
 In order to use the MOFIT application, the user is required to create an account through the app